 If you’ve ever been to India, festival celebrations such as Holi are sure to be something that stands out long in the memory.
-Holi festival is almost upon us and that leaves many of us wondering just what is story behind Holi Festival in India?
-2020 is a year for celebrating culture especially as Holi 2020 came in the middle of the pandemic and consequently lockdown for may of us.
+Holi festival is almost upon us and that leaves many of us wondering just what is the story behind Holi Festival, India?
+2021 is a year for celebrating culture especially as Holi 2020 came in the middle of the pandemic and consequently lockdown for may of us.
 Therefore we’re here to clue you in on everything you need to know about this beautiful and colorful Hindu springtime celebration—one of the most popular festivals of India.
 Color festival, Holi isn’t to be missed.
 So keep reading, and get involved in an epic paint festival; India awaits!

-Also known as the “Festival of Color,” Holi is usually celebrated in India and Nepal, with millions of Hindus coming together on the last full moon day of the lunar month.
-So when is Holi 2020?
-This year, the celebrations will fall on March 9-10.
+Also known as the “Festival of Color,” Holi, India, and Nepal, is usually celebrated with millions of Hindus coming together on the last full moon day of the lunar month.
+So when is Holi 2021?
+This year, the Indian color festival celebrations will fall on March 28-29.

 Photo sourced from Visittrivalley